-"Your device was infected with my private malware" is the name of a spam campaign, a scam that scammers use to trick people into paying them money.
-They threaten to share a non-existing video with other people if they will receive a certain amount of money in 72 hours.
-Emails of this type should never be trusted, people who received "Your device was infected with my private malware" or any other email of this kind should ignore it.
+"Your device was infected with my private malware" is the name of a spam campaign, a scam that criminals use to trick people into paying a ransom.
+They threaten to share a non-existent video with other parties unless they receive a specific sum within 72 hours.

 We receive a great deal of feedback from concerned users about this type of email scam.
 Here is the most popular question we receive (in this case, relating to a scam that claims to have obtained compromising videos or photos of the user):

 Q: Hi pcrisk.com team, I received an email stating that my computer was hacked and they have a video of me.
 Now they are asking for a ransom in Bitcoins.
 I think this must be true because they listed my real name and password in the email.
 What should I do?

 A: Do not worry about this email.
 Neither hackers nor cyber criminals have infiltrated/hacked your computer and there is no video of you watching pornography.
 Simply ignore the message and do not send any Bitcoins.
 Your email, name, and password was probably stolen from a compromised website such as Yahoo (these website breaches are common).
 If you are concerned, you can check if your accounts have been compromised by visiting the haveibeenpwned website.

 |Name||Your device was infected with my private malware.|

 |Fake Claim||Scammer claims that the computer has been infected with malware, which allowed the recording of compromising videos.
 The scammer threatens to share the videos with other parties unless a ransom is paid within a specific time-frame.|